Raychen0617/Interview_prepare/docs/source/cpp.md

 ```

 ### Overload
+Specify more than one definition for a function name or an operator in the same scope, you have overloaded that function name or operator.

-Above is method overload and below is operator overload.
+Above is method (function) overload and below is operator overload.

 ```c
 public: